 “Current tests cannot reliably identify concussions.”

-That’s the conclusion of the Foundation of the National Institutes of Health (FNIH)—and it’s the reason the NFL donated $30 million to the Foundation to advance scientific understanding of concussion and head injury in athletes, members of the military and the general population.
+That’s the conclusion of the Foundation of the National Institutes of Health (FNIH)—and it’s the reason the NFL has contributed approximately $14 million to the Foundation to advance medical research on brain injuries, especially among athletes and veterans.

 The funding comes out of the Sports and Health Research Program, a research partnership between the National Institutes of Health (NIH), the FNIH and the NFL.